 As one of the countries most pet friendly national parks, you and your pet will find plenty to love in Acadia.
 There are more than 100 miles of trails to sniff, carriage roads to explore, and pets are even welcome on the free shuttles that run throughout the park and around the island!

-Visiting Mount Washington can be a bit tricky.
-The wind at the summit exceeds hurricane force more than 100 days a year, the peak is enveloped in clouds 60% of the time, and snow can fall year round.
-But if you’re lucky enough to catch it just right, you and your pet will never forget the pet friendly trails and stunning views.
+Visiting Mount Washington can be tricky.
+More than 100 days a year the wind at the summit exceeds hurricane force, the peak is enveloped in clouds 60% of the time, and snow can fall year round.
+But if you’re lucky enough to be there on a pleasant day, you and your pet will never forget the pet friendly trails and stunning views.

 Vermont – Dog Mountain

-The theme of this trip is early American history with a lot fun thrown in!
+The theme of this section of the trip is early American history with a lot fun thrown in!
 Learn about the first Europeans to arrive in the New World in Colonial Williamsburg.
-Stroll through Washington, DC, where history is made every day.
-Then enjoy a day on the Jersey shore before heading to the Pocono Mountains for a scenic train ride.
+Then stroll through Washington, DC, where history is made every day.
+Next enjoy a day on the Jersey shore before heading to the Pocono Mountains for a scenic train ride!

 Virginia – Colonial Williamsburg

-Colonial Williamsburg welcomes you and your pet to step back in time.
-View historic homes, watch demonstrations at the trades shops, enjoy the fife and drum corps, and get a bite at the taverns and restaurants.
-Be sure to keep an eye out for Liberty, Colonial Williamsburg’s doggy mascot!
+Colonial Williamsburg welcomes you and your pets to step back in time.
+View historic homes, watch demonstrations at the trades shops, enjoy the fife and drum corps, and get a bite to eat at one of the taverns or restaurants.

 Washington, DC – The National Mall